Health & Wellness » COVID-19 Information

 QUARANTINE AND ISOLATION GUIDANCE

-Isolation: The recommendation is to isolate for 5 days after testing positive for Covid and to return on Day 6 wearing a mask through Day 10.
+Isolation: Strong recommendation to isolate for 5 days after testing positive for Covid and to return on Day 6 wearing a mask through Day 10.
 When testing negative twice you can discontinue wearing a mask.

 Quarantine: There is no quarantine required for being exposed to a person testing positive for Covid regardless of vaccination status.